Premiership of Liz Truss: Conservative leadership bid

 Liz Truss launched her bid to succeed Boris Johnson on 10 July 2022.
-During the July–September 2022 Conservative Party leadership election, Truss pledged to cut taxes by scrapping the National Insurance rise that had previously been announced in April 2022, scrapping the recent corporation tax rise and she also promised to remove green energy levies.
+During the July–September 2022 Conservative Party leadership election, she pledged to cut taxes by scrapping the National Insurance rise that had previously been announced in April 2022, scrapping the recent corporation tax rise and also promised to remove green energy levies.
 During the campaign, when asked whether French President Emmanuel Macron was a friend or foe, Truss replied that the "jury was out" and that she would judge Macron based on his "deeds not words".
 During a hustings event, Truss suggested that it would be best to ignore the "attention seeker" Scottish First Minister Nicola Sturgeon before rejecting the possibility of a second independence referendum for Scotland.

-On 20 July 2022, Truss finished second in the fifth round of voting amongst the Conservative Parliamentary Party with 113 votes behind Rishi Sunak with 137 votes, qualifying her for the final vote amongst the membership.
-Truss defeated Rishi Sunak in the members' vote with 57.4% of the vote against Sunak's 42.6%.
-She was elected on 5 September 2022, assuming office on 6 September 2022.
-She became the fourth consecutive Conservative prime minister since 2010, and the third female prime minister, following Margaret Thatcher and Theresa May.
+Truss finished second in the fifth round of voting amongst the Conservative Parliamentary Party on 20 July 2022 with 113 votes behind Rishi Sunak with 137 votes, qualifying her for the final vote amongst the membership.
+She defeated Rishi Sunak in the members' vote with 57.4 per cent of the vote against Sunak's 42.6 per cent.
+She became the fourth consecutive Conservative Party prime minister since 2010, and the third female prime minister, following Margaret Thatcher and Theresa May.
 Following the announcement there were protests in London.

 Premiership

 First speech and initial appointments

 Truss made her first speech as prime minister in Downing Street on 6 September.
-In the speech she thanked and praised Boris Johnson, and focused on economic growth, similar to during her campaign.
+In the speech she thanked and praised Johnson, and focused on economic growth, similar to during her campaign.
 Truss also stated the need for an energy plan as well other foreign policy statements.
-During her speech protesters outside Downing Street attempted to drown out Truss by playing loud music.
+Loud music was played outside Downing Street by protesters as Truss spoke.

 With the appointment of Kwasi Kwarteng as Chancellor of the Exchequer, James Cleverly as Foreign Secretary, and Suella Braverman as Home Secretary, for the first time in British political history, no white men held positions in the Great Offices of State.